 - James H. Quillen College of Medicine at East Tennessee State University

 - The University of Tennessee Health Science Center (UTHSC)

 - Vanderbilt University School of Medicine

-A book, entitled Medical School Admissions Requirements is available in the Biological and Environmental Sciences Department Office and lists requirements for all medical schools in the U.S. and Canada.
+A book, entitled Medical School Admissions Requirements is available in the Biology, Geology and Environmental Sciences Department Office and lists requirements for all medical schools in the U.S. and Canada.

 The basic entrance requirements of the College of Medicine of the University of Tennessee, Memphis are fairly representative of the majority of medical schools and consist of:

 - 8 SH - General Biology (BIOL 1110/1110L, 1120/1120L)

 - 8 SH - Inorganic Chemistry (CHEM 1110/1110L, 1120/1120L)

 - 8 SH - Organic Chemistry (CHEM 3010/3010L, 3020/3020L)

 - 8 SH - Physics (PHYS 1030/1030L, 1040/1040L)